-The ASA Long Term Swimmer Development (LTAD) guidelines stress that training volume should steadily increase as the child gets older.
-The attached slides from the NWSWPC swim summer camp 2012 provide guidance.
+The ASA Long Term Swimmer Development (LTAD) guidelines stress that training volume should steadily increase as the swimmer gets older.

-These slides should be used as a guide only as children develop at different rates with the childs’ actual age not necessarily the same as their training age.
-Parents should hence interpret this guidance with care.
+Children develop at different rates with the childs’ actual age not necessarily being the same as their training age.
 If the child is doing too much, fatigue will have a negative effect, not enough and the only advance will be due to growth.
 As an example, for an 11 year old girl at the bottom end of the training times suggested, the 12 hours “could” be allocated through 1.5 hours of athletics per week, 1.5 hour of gymnastics, cycling etc, 2 hour PE at school and 7 hours pool training.
 That equates to 5 swim sessions per week.
 For a 9 year old boy at the bottom end it could be 1.5 hours football, 1.5 hours athletics, 1 hour PE at school and 3 hours in the pool.
 That equates to 3 sessions per week in the earlier slots.
 For a 14 year old girl or 16 year old boy, an increase to 12-13 hours pool, land and gym training per week would fit the guidelines that would equate to six 1.5 / 2 hour sessions per week.

 What must you have on poolside?

 Absolutely mandatory is that all swimmers bring a drink with them to training.
-In a 1 hour session, a swimmer can loose up to 2 litres of fluid.
+In a 1 hour session, a swimmer can lose up to 2 litres of fluid.
 This fluid loss must be replaced by taking a sip of a drink each time a set is completed.
 A 1 litre bottle of fluid is hence minimum provided that swimmers are properly hydrated on arrival.
 Swimmers who have not drunk enough prior to a training session will normally not be able to concentrate properly.
 Water is optimal but a cordial drink is also quite acceptable.
 Coaches can and will exclude swimmers from a session if they do not have a drink with them.
-It is also essential that each swimmer in J and T squads have at the minimum a kick float, pull buoy and fins, finger paddles and drag shorts are optional.
+It is also essential that each swimmer in J and T squads has at the minimum a kick float, pull buoy and fins; hand paddles are optional.
 Without these pieces of equipment swimmers will not be able to participate in all the training and will most likely hold the rest of the group up.